rust-lang/rust/text/0000-raw-lifetime-anchors.md

 path towards reusing their shorter names with the new signatures when the time to break the API is right.

-The current usage can be mechanically changed:
+The current usage can be mechanically changed.

 ```rust
 let s = std::slice::from_raw_buf(&ptr, len)
 ```
-to:
+becomes:
 ```rust
 std::slice::from_raw_buf_with_lifetime(ptr, len, &ptr)
 ```